How Technology has Affected Financial Reporting

 Below are three areas where the impact on reporting has been the most significant.
 If your company isn’t realizing the benefits from these changes, it’s missing a golden opportunity.

-This means big changes for the CFO and the financial consultants.
+This means big changes for the CFO and financial consultants.
 Both clients and employers are looking for revenue generation ideas, cost-saving ideas, an asset base producing better returns and more flexible capital ideas.
 It’s all about providing insight that impacts the bottom line.

 Financial statements no longer hold value in and of themselves.
 It’s how the data is framed and used to create information that matters.
 For CFO’s specifically, this technologically enabled shift has moved the finance and accounting role from one of primarily historical record keeping to forward looking business planning and long term forecasting.